Nonfiction Copy Editing Services: What Does a Copy Editor Do and How Much Does Copy Editing Cost?

 Copy editing is not the same as proofreading.
 Copy editing happens before proofreading.

 Proofreading is the process of checking ebook or print book files that have been designed and prepared for publication.
-Proofreading involves checking for typos or mistyped letters, or any errant formatting that no one caught before, or that was introduced during the design and layout process.
+Proofreading involves checking for typos or mistyped letters, or any errant formatting that was missed so far or that was introduced during the design and layout process.

 How much does copy editing cost?